Cat Ferguson

-Catrin "Cat" Ferguson (born 27 April 2006) is a British racing cyclist, competing across road, cyclo-cross and track racing disciplines.
+Catrin "Cat" Ferguson (born 27 April 2006) is a British professional racing cyclist competing across road, cyclo-cross and track racing disciplines.
 She is a four-time World Junior Champion, holding four titles across two disciplines, all won in 2024.
 She is the 2024 Junior Track Cycling World Champion in both the team pursuit and the omnium, and the 2024 Junior Road Cycling World Champion in both the time trial and road race.
 She was the first cyclist to win the World Junior road double since compatriot Zoe Bäckstedt.
 Ferguson additionally won two silver medals at the 2024 UCI Cyclo-cross World Championships, in the women's junior race and the mixed team relay.

 In 2024, she joined as a stagiaire before becoming a full-time member of the team in 2025.

 Early life

 From Skipton in Yorkshire, she attended South Craven High School.
 She started riding mountain bikes as a child with her father on local trails in Yorkshire.
 From there she graduated to attending the British National School of Racing.
 She was also a competitive skier, specialising in slalom skiing as a youth.